 Flood Zone Data CFRAM (verified by a site visit) Historic Flooding No historic flooding reported in this area.
 Comment Risk is shown in the grounds of Westport house, Utilities, Enterprise and Employment and Existing Residential residing partially within Flood Zone A\B. Most of the risk is concentrated around the estuary of the Carrowbeg River as it flows out to Clew bay.
 There is also some flooding predicted from the Coolbarreen stream.
 Flood Zone B from the Coolbarreen model overlaps with some buildings and a camp site in the Westport House area.
 Climate Change Westport house area is sensitive to climate change with both fluvial and tidal influences.
 Conclusion Most of the risk is limited to existing sites.
-The Justification Test has been applied and passed for Westport House & Demesne.
-The Justification Test for Westport House & Demesne is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.1.1 are adhered to, key points include: • Flood Zone A would principally be suitable for water compatible use only; • Any new highly vulnerable uses such as campsites should be located in Flood Zone C. FRA should address climate change scenarios in relation to operational levels and potential mitigation measures.

-The risk to existing Utilities, comprised of a waste water treatment plant can be managed on the basis that:

-- Any future development of the land should be subject to an FRA which should follow the general guidance provided in section 0 of the SFRA and must specifically address the following: - The sequential approach should be applied and highly vulnerable elements of the site should be located in Flood Zone C, or raised/bunded/protected; - FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; - Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; - Any development shall also be required to be built in accordance with MCDP and WLAP SuDS Policy.

-Risk to Enterprise and Employment can be managed on the basis that:

-- The sequential approach must be applied, and less vulnerable elements of the site should be located in Flood Zone B or preferably C; - Highly vulnerable development is only appropriate within Flood Zone C; - FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; - Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; - Any development shall also be required to be built in accordance with MCC SuDS Policy.

-Elsewhere in the area, risk can be managed in line with approved Policy and the guidance provided within Section 0 of this SFRA.
+For undeveloped New Residential, Enterprise and Employment lands, Education and Community Services Facilities lands, there is a suitable opportunity to apply nature based surface water management in line with MCC SuDS Policy, Including IESP 2; consideration of nature based surface water management in line with the DHLGH Best Practise Interim Guidance Document; Nature-Based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas.The Justification Test has been applied and passed for Westport House & Demesne.The Justification Test for Westport House & Demesne is passed on the basis that that the points detailed in Part 3 of the JT under Appendix A.1.1 are adhered to, key points include: Flood Zone A would principally be suitable for water compatible use only; Any new highly vulnerable uses such as campsites should be located in Flood Zone C. FRA should address climate change scenarios in relation to operational levels and potential mitigation measures.
+The risk to existing Utilities, comprised of a waste water treatment plant can be managed on the basis that: Any future development of the land should be subject to an FRA which should follow the general guidance provided in section 7 of the SFRA and must specifically address the following: The sequential approach should be applied and highly vulnerable elements of the site should be located in Flood Zone C, or raised/bunded/protected; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and; Any development shall also be required to be built in accordance with MCDP and WLAP SuDS Policy.
+Risk to Enterprise and Employment can be managed on the basis that: The sequential approach must be applied, and less vulnerable elements of the site should be located in Flood Zone B or preferable Compared and the second second preferably C; Highly vulnerable development is only appropriate within Flood Zone C; FRA should address climate change scenarios in relation to operational levels and potential mitigation measures; Proposals should not impede existing flow paths or cause flood risk impacts to the surrounding areas, and;Any development shall also be required to be built in accordance with MCC SuDS Policy.
+For Agricultural lands, less vulnerable use in Flood Zone A, or highly vulnerable land use in Flood Zone A/B is not permitted, the avoidance principle must be used rather than justification and mitigation of risks.
+Elsewhere in the area, risk can be managed in line with approved MCC and WLAP Policy and the guidance provided within Section 7 of this SFRA.